Tochukz/Angular/State-Management/README.md

 ```
 $ ng add @ngrx/store@latest
 ```
-Since I am using Angular CLI 6.0, I will install a compatible version of the store
+If you are using an older Angular CLI version say 6.0 for example, you must install a compatible version of the store
 ```
 $ ng add @ngrx/store@6.1.2
 ```